The Geometry of G$_2$, Spin(7), and Spin(8)-models: Introduction

 \subsection{Road map to the rest of the paper}

 The rest of the paper is organized as follows.
 In section \ref{Sec:preliminaries}, we introduce some basic definitions and fix our conventions in section \ref{Sec:DefConv} and review Step 6 of Tate's algorithm in section \ref{Sec:Tate}.
 In section \ref{Sec:summary} we summarize the main mathematical results of the paper.
 We first derive canonical forms for G$_2$, Spin($7$), and Spin($8$)-models in section \ref{Sec:Canonical} by scrutinizing Step 6 of Tate's algorithm.
 We distinguish between two types of G$_2$-models using the Galois group of the splitting field of the associated polynomial $P(T)$ used in Step 6 of Tate's algorithm.
 They have distinct fiber structures and $j$-invariants over $S$.
 We also distinguish between two Weierstrass models for Spin($7$)-models by their fiber degenerations and their $j$-invariants over $S$.
 We then study the existence of crepant resolutions for these canonical forms and determine the fiber structure for each resolution.
-We compute the Chern-Simons coefficients as the triple intersection numbers of the fibral divisors in section \ref{Sec:Triple}.
+We compute the Chern--Simons coefficients as the triple intersection numbers of the fibral divisors in section \ref{Sec:Triple}.
 We study G$_2$-models in section \ref{Sec:G2}, Spin($7$)-models in section \ref{Sec:Spin7}, and Spin($8$)-models in section \ref{Sec:Spin8}.
-In section \ref{Sec:Phys}, we apply the results collected in the previous sections to describe the physics of the I$^*_0$ models.
-In section \ref{Sec:IMS}, we compute the one-loop prepotential and compute the number of hypermultiplets transforming in each irreducible representations of the gauge group.
-In section \ref{Sec:CountingHypers}, we also count the number of representations of each model by comparing the triple intersection numbers and the cubic prepotential, and show in section \ref{Sec:CountingHypers} that the number of representations found are compatible with an anomaly-free six-dimensional theory.
-The counting matches the number found by Grassi and Morrison \cite{GM1} using six-dimensional anomaly cancellation conditions and Witten's quantization method (as generalized by Aspinwall, Katz and Morrison) \cite{Aspinwall:2000kf}.
+In section \ref{Sec:Phys}, we apply the results collected in the previous sections to describe the five-dimensional $\mathcal{N}=1$ theories regarding the I$^*_0$ models.
+We also count the number of representations of each model by comparing the triple intersection numbers and the cubic prepotential for five-dimensional theories.
+In contrast, in section \ref{sec:anomaly6d}, we derive from six-dimensional $\mathcal{N}=(1,0)$ theories with gague groups G$_2$, Spin($7$), and Spin($8$) the number of multiplets that cancels anomalies.
+We review the generalities of 6d anomaly cancellations and find the countings of matter contents.
+We consider global anomalies for G$_2$-models in section \ref{sec:6dgravG2}.